walrust/wal/README.md

 # Wal

-Front-end framework for Single Page Applications written in Rust.
+Front-end framework for creating Single Page Applications written in Rust.

 ## About